AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-use-baseline-for-publishing.md

 feature: Publishing
 role: User
 ---
-# Work with Baseline from the Assets UI {#id1825FI0J0PF}
+# Work with Baseline from the Map dashboard {#id1825FI0J0PF}

-The Baseline feature allows you to create a version of your topics and assets that can then be used for publishing or translation.
-For example, if your DITA map has `topicA` and `imageA`, you can create a Baseline to use the 3rd version of `topicA`, but the 4th version of `ImageA`.
-Once you have a Baseline in place, you can publish or translate topics of different versions with a single click.

-Selecting a Baseline is optional for output presets and a DITA map can have more than one Baseline.
-However, each output preset within a DITA map can be associated with only a single Baseline.
-If no Baseline is specified at the time of publishing, then the output is published using the latest version of the content.

-Similarly, selecting a Baseline to translate content is optional.
-However, if you choose to translate content using a Baseline, the contents of the Baseline are also saved along with the translated copies.
-You can then use the translated Baseline to perform further operations like share it with external publishers or archive it.
-For more information about exporting a translated Baseline, view [Export translated Baseline](#id196SE600GHS).
+Experience Manager Guides provides the Baseline feature that allows the users to create baselines and use them to publish or translate topics of different versions.
+They can also publish multiple output presets of the same DITA map in parallel.

 >[!TIP]
 >